 This is the go-to source for most items that you can't find in store or in person.
 Most folks know how it works and have probably used in the past.
 You can find discontinued IKEA items, used and well cared for items, and last but not least, new items from folks looking to make a buck or two on those who don't have a store close to them.
 Forget those looking to charge double the price and search out users who are competitive in pricing.

-Although Twitter is still a baby in the realm of social media, that doesn't mean it hasn't found it's place.
-It's good for many things, but in the past I've used it to shop at IKEA.
+Twitter and Facebook are good for many things, but in the past I've used them to shop at IKEA.
 Ok, not literally, but when I put out a call for curtain hardware, a friend two time zones away volunteered to pick some up for me next time they were in and shipped them over.
 A single paypal transaction later and I had my hardware!
-The same obviously works with Facebook, but either way it's a great system to utilize your friends in far off places!
+Whichever platform you use, it's a great system to work with your friends in far off places!